esteinig/netviewP/README.md

 ##Considerations

-**k**
+**Data**

+NetView is designed for large data sets (n > 100-1k, SNPs > 10k-100k, see Neuditschko et al. 2012)  and has been tested on smaller data sets (n > 82, SNPs > 300).
+Care needs to be taken for heterogeneous population sizes and populations with n < 10 (see Neuditschko et al. 2012).
+A stepwise reduction in *k* (usually *k* < 10) can sometimes recover resolution for such datasets.
+Very small data sets should be avoided as the effect of a small number of individuals or populations has not been properly assessed.

+**Distance Metrics**

+The choice of genetic distance measure is crucial to the analysis, since it determines which nodes are connected by the minimum spanning tree and mk-NN.
+The default distance is the allele sharing distance (1 - Identity by Similarity) (`--distance-matrix` in PLINK).
+This does not work for haploid genotypes or other non-genetic data, for instance when constructing networks for ecological or biogeographical data.
+Hamming distance or any of the [supported metrics](http://docs.scipy.org/doc/scipy-0.15.1/reference/generated/scipy.spatial.distance.pdist.html) in `pdist` from `scipy` can be calculated instead.
+A pre-computed distance matrix can be used as input with `-m`.
+In this case, the pipeline will use the matrix directly for NetView.
+Future updates will implement additional genetic distance measures.

+**Nearest Neighbour**

 The user-defined parameter *k* determines the number of mutual nearest neighbours and is essential to the resolution of the networks.
 There is currently no optimisation for *k* (Neuditschko et al. 2012).
 However the effect of the parameter on the network topologies offers a possibilty to investigate the networks at different levels of genetic similarity.
 A small value of *k* focuses on fine-scale structure (connecting fewer, genetically similar individuals), whereas a large value of *k* focuses on large-scale patterns of similarity (connecting more, genetically distant individuals) (see Neuditscho et al. 2012).

-We therefore highly recommend to explore the data in a range of *k*, although an empirical value has been suggested at *k* = 10 (see Neuditscho et al. 2012).
+We therefore highly recommend to explore the data in a range of *k*, although a working empirical value has been suggested at *k* = 10 (see Neuditscho et al. 2012).
 It should be noted that the application of a simple machine learning algorithm such as the mutual nearest neighbour search is not rooted in established population models.

-**Nearest Neighbour**

 Netview P implements the nearest neighbour search from `scikit-learn`.
 The choice of the algorithm can be relevant for large data sets and potentially affect the final network topology.
 The default mode in the pipeline is the brute force algorithm, for a detailed description and choice of K-D Tree or Ball Tree, an excellent [documentation] (http://scikit-learn.org/stable/modules/neighbors.html) is available for `NearestNeighbors`.